thetillhoff/webscan/README.md

 - html, js, css sizes
 - ...

-of a specified url and give improvement recommendations based on best-practices.
+of a specified url or ip and gives improvement recommendations based on best-practices.

 ## Usage